 PGA Betting Guide for THE PLAYERS Championship

-Below, we will cover the best bets for THE PLAYERS Championship based on current form, course fit, and -- of course -- the value of their odds.
+Below, we will cover the best bets for THE PLAYERS Championship based on current form, course fit, and -- of course -- the value of their odds over at Golf odds.

 The biggest purse in the history of the PGA Tour awaits the world's top players this week.
 THE PLAYERS is one of the most exciting and competitive tournaments year in and year out, and even for golf, we have a wide range of outcomes here.
 Danger lurks everywhere, with small greens and water in play on 17 of the 18 holes.
 Add in poor weather conditions this week and this could be a wild week.

 Some golfers prefer Pete Dye set-ups, and while that might serve as a tiebreaker if we really can't decide it should not be something we lean on too heavily.
 Overall play is the key here, and while approach play is almost always at the top of our list, at few places is strong iron play more important than THE PLAYERS.

 For more info on TPC Sawgrass, along with this week's key stats and comparable courses, check out the course primer.
 This article will cover outright bets for the week, but also check out our specials and props guide for some more ways to get into the action this week.